buildkite/docker-buildkite-agent/README.md

 * `buildkite/agent:3` - 3.x releases (beta)
 * `buildkite/agent:edge` - Edge releases (master branch)

+The default tag (`buildkite/agent` and `buildkite/agent:latest`) currently points to `buildkite/agent:2`, but will be updated to `buildkite/agent:3` once it’s out of beta.

 You can also use the exact Buildkite Agent version tag if you want to make sure nothing changes, such as `buildkite/agent:3.0-beta.16`.

 Included in the image are `docker 1.13 (client)`, `docker-compose 1.10.0`, `tini`, `su-exec` and `jq`.